poma/wasm-bellman/README.md

   `http://localhost:8080`.
 It will automatically recompile if you change rust or js code

 * `npm run build` -- Bundle the project (in production mode).

+# Structure

+All the rust code lives under `/crate` dir and compiles the result to `/crate/pkg` as a package.

+The main js script for the frontend is `/js/index.js`, the webpage is `/index.html`

+The project is managed by webpack, so to adjust the webserver settings edit `/webpack.config.js`